nxion/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# My MS SQL Data Warehouse Project
-Building a modern data warehouse with MS SQL server, ETL processes, data modeling and analyitics.
+This is a placeholder